-Placement and Settings describes the mission statement, mindset, and qualities of state education leaders that are essential to neighborhood general education school and class placements, as well as access to all instructional and extracurricular activities for all students, including students with significant cognitive disabilities.
-This Focus Area also describes essential qualities of general education settings.
-It includes an examination of state personnel practices, and how the state system evaluates, monitors, and improves their district technical assistance and coaching to support placement of students in general education schools and classes.
+Placement and Settings describes the mission and vision statements, mindset, and qualities of district education leaders that are essential to neighborhood general education school and class placements, as well as access to all instructional and extracurricular activities for all students, including students with significant cognitive disabilities.
+This Focus Area also describes effective general education settings.
+It includes an examination of district personnel practices, and how the district evaluates, monitors, and improves their technical assistance and coaching to support improvement planning and implementation practices to support placement of students in general education schools and classes.

-How do your policies , practices , structures , and messaging support the TIES outcomes?
-Positive Examples and Areas for Improvement Rating: T Time in general education 1 Some Features are in place for some students, but not yet for SwSCD.
+How do your policies, practices, structures, and messaging support the TIES outcomes?
+Positive Examples and Areas for Improvement Rating: Time in general education 1 Some Features are in place for some students, but not yet for SwSCD.
 I Instructional effectiveness 2 Most Features are in place for most students, but not yet for SwSCD.
 Engagement with general education curriculum and peers 3 Most Features are in place for most students, including for some SwSCD.
 Support at the state, district, and school levels 4 Most Features are in place for most students, including most SwSCD.
 5 All Features are in place for all students, including all SwSCD.